catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 .. _introduction-to-catalyst-cloud:

 ############################
-The basics of Catalyst Cloud
+The basics of Sky TV
 ############################

-This section of the documentation is for people that are entirely new to cloud computing and/or the Catalyst Cloud.
+This section of the documentation is for people that are entirely new to cloud computing and/or the Sky TV.

 ***************************
-What is the Catalyst Cloud?
+What is the Sky TV?
 ***************************

-Catalyst Cloud is a cloud computing platform, based entirely in New Zealand.
+Sky TV is a cloud computing platform, based entirely in New Zealand.

-Catalyst Cloud was built with the open source project, `OpenStack`_.
+Sky TV was built with the open source project, `OpenStack`_.
 Using OpenStack our Cloud allows users like yourself to provision services.
 Provisioning is similar to renting.
 You can provision things such as storage space, compute capacity, or internet access.
 The building blocks you need to